What is Mean Stack Development, How Does it Work? Benefits & Use Cases - tutorial for building a simple Application using Mean

 PayPal

-PayPal is a sophisticated money-transfer service that was built using HTML, templates, and Javascript from both the application side and the database.
-PayPal has two very different frontend and backend programmers who use AngularJS and NodeJS, respectively.
+• PayPal is a sophisticated money-transfer service that was built using HTML, templates, and Javascript from both the application side and the database.

 Netflix

-Netflix is a famous subscription model that utilizes MEAN technologies.
-The streaming site uses AngularJS in many ways to explore various patterns.
+• The streaming site uses AngularJS in many ways to explore various patterns.

-The back end of Netflix was written in Java, while the front end was done in JS.
+• The back end of Netflix was written in Java, while the front end was done in JS.
 However, it seemed difficult to deal with numerous programming skills.

 The Weather Channel

-The Weather Channel is a television network that broadcasts weather reports.
-To conduct its business, Weather Channel also uses weather.com.
-Significantly, functioning depends on the utilization of MEAN features on the website as well as the software itself.
+• Significantly, functioning depends on the utilization of MEAN features on the website as well as the software itself.

-AngularJS is applied by Weather Report for easy prognosis of weather conditions coupled with normal functionality.
-For various themes, AngularJS was employed twice.
+• AngularJS is applied by Weather Report for easy prognosis of weather conditions coupled with normal functionality.

-Advantages and Disadvantages of using MEAN Stack
+Advantages and disadvantages of using the MEAN stack

 MEAN stack Adv DisAdv